TungTran2095/Medsal/README.md

 #### `get_monthly_revenue_trend`

 This function is used by the Payroll Dashboard to fetch the total revenue ("Kỳ báo cáo" from "Doanh_thu" table) aggregated per month and year, for a given year.
 It excludes specific "Tên đơn vị" values.
 The X-axis of the chart will use the `Thang_x` column from your `Time` table.
+It assumes "Doanh_thu" has columns `"Năm"` (INTEGER) and `"Tháng"` (TEXT).

 **SQL Code:**
 ```sql